Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Graduation and Advanced Training

-• Some roles require just a few weeks
+• Some roles may require just a few weeks

-• Technical specialties may take several months
+• Technical specialties could extend for several months

 Training Locations and Schedules